ivarsaris/dutchtreats/README.md

 ## UX

-### Users
+#### User stories

+I started by creating [user stories](userstories.md) to help determine what features to add to the website.

+1. Strategy

-Users of Dutchtreats are people who don't have access to Dutch foods where they live.
+Dutchtreats was created for people who don't have access to Dutch foods where they live.
 The Netherlands has several delicacies that are delicious and (almost) only available in The Netherlands.
 Dutch expats working in other countries, or others who have stayed in The Netherlands and are back home can now order these foods online and have them delivered to their home.

-#### User stories

-I started by creating [user stories](userstories.md) to help determine what features to add to the website.
+2. Scope

+The user can use the Dutchtreats website to order Dutch foods.
+The following pages and functions are part of the application.

+**Home**
+Gives an introduction to the website and calls for action from the user to order products.

+**Registration**
+User can create an account with their Email address.
+This page is only accessible if no user is logged in.

+**Login**
+User can log in to their account.
+This page is only accessible if no user is logged in.

+**Profile**
+User can see an overview of their personal information.
+The user can change their username, profile picture or Email address.
+This page is only accessible if a user is logged in.

+**Products**
+This page has an overview of all products.
+The user can search for a specific product with a search form.
+The user can add products straight to their cart from the products page.
+This is only possible if a user is logged in.
+The user can also click on a product and open this product's page.

+**Single product**
+This page gives a more extensive overview of the product.
+This includes the name, price, a picture, a description, and reviews other users have written about this product.
+The user can add products to their cart from the product page.
+The user can also write a review about the product.
+Writing a review and adding a product to cart is only possible if a user is logged in.

+**Cart**
+The cart page gives an overview of all the products the user has added to their cart.
+It gives the picture, name, price, amount added to cart, and total price.
+The user can change the amount of any product they added to their cart.
+The page also gives the total price of all products and a checkout button that links to the checkout page.

+**Checkout**
+The checkout page gives a small overview of the products the user will buy.
+The user can checkout using the checkout form.
+Here, the user needs to input their personal information and Credit Card information.
+Stripe Credit Card payment processing is used for the payments.

+**Contact**
+The user can use the contact page to get in touch with Dutchtreats. the user can fill out a form to send a message to Dutchtreats with any questions, suggestions or feedback.

+The structure, skeleton and surface is too much to discuss here.
+All elements were thought through with the user experience in mind.

 ### Mockup

 I created a [mockup](https://ivarsaris.wixsite.com/dutchtreats) using Wix.
 I did this in order to determine how to style the website and play around with the layout.
+I designed the mockup both for desktop and mobile.
+For some reason, the mockup is only responsive to mobile on an actual mobile device, not on a mobile screen in Chrome devtools.
+I don't know why.

 ### Design